 A few kilometers down the road is the Cave of Olympi, with the largest number of stalagmites and stalactites per square meter of any cave in the Balkans.
 The cave was

 discovered in the hole where the villagers used to throw their dead animals and is still being explored.
-You can do a twenty minute tour which goes every hour or so from 10:00 to 20:00 every day except Monday.
+You can do a twenty minute tour which goes every hour or so from 11:00 to 18:00 every day except Monday.
 You may notice some interesting billboards on the road between Olympi and the caves and you may be curious as to what they are all about.
 What they basically say is that if you see something metallic don't pick it up.
-The area is used for military target practice and there are unexploded shells around.
+The area was used in the past for military target practice and there may be unexploded

 So rather than wander in the hills and risk getting blown up take the road to the small beach at Fani and on the way stop at the ruins of the Sanctuary of Apollo Phaneos and the small church built on its foundation.